 Stir in the bourbon and honey liqueur.

-Pour into tall glasses filled with ice and garnish each glass with a lemon wheel.
+Divide between 4 tall glasses filled with ice and garnish each glass with a lemon wheel.